hoangduytran/blender-manual/manual/modeling/metas/introduction.rst

    Names of *Meta* objects are very important, as they define :ref:`families <meta-ball-object-families>`, and only objects within a same family interact with each other.
-   Unlike other object types, even edition (transformations) in Object Mode will affect the generated geometry within the edited families.
+   Unlike other object types, even editing (transformations) in Object Mode will affect the generated geometry within the edited families.